orenbenkiki/cargo-coverage-annotations/README.md

 ## Running

-### Creating a coverage XML files
+### Creating coverage XML file(s)

-To run on a cargo project in the current working directory, first generate a `cobertura.xml` file anywhere under the current working directory.
+To run on a cargo project in the current working directory, first generate `cobertura.xml` files(s) anywhere under the current working directory.
 This can be done in one of _way_ too many ways, as there's no standard rust `cargo coverage` for now.

 Two options I have tested and you might want to consider are:

-* `cargo tarpaulin --out Xml` will generate the `cobertura.xml` file in the top level directory.
-This is much simpler to use than `kcov`, without requiring `cargo make` and strange heuristics for selecting the `cobertura.xml` file.
+* `cargo tarpaulin --out Xml` will generate a single `cobertura.xml` file in the top level directory.
+This is much simpler to use than `kcov`, without requiring `cargo make`.

   However, as of version 0.5.5, `tarpaulin` is still buggy.
 For example, it tends to complain `} else {` lines are not covered, even though both branches of the `if` statement are covered.
 This will require you to insert spurious coverage annotations to the source code, which defeats their purpose.

-* `cargo make coverage` will by default use `kcov` to generate a `cobertura.xml` file nested in the bowels of `target/coverage/...`.
+* `cargo make coverage` will by default use `kcov` to generate several `cobertura.xml` files nested in the bowels of `target/coverage/...`.
 This requires installing `cargo make`, which I found to be more convenient than trying to create the magical incantations for running `kcov` myself.
+TODO:
-TODO: Create a sample `Makefile.toml` that automates running the coverage and then verifying the annotations, in a single `cargo make` command.
+  Create a sample `Makefile.toml` that automates running the coverage and then verifying the annotations, in a single `cargo make` command.

   Note that `cargo make` version 0.7.11 insists all your files in the `tests` directory be named `test_*.rs`, and that there will be at least one such test